msmichellegar/ladies-of-code/README.md

-# ladies-of-code
+# HTML/CSS Workshop

-Slides for our Ladies of Code talk on hackathons and Mode For Me. @nofootnotes
+Slides for our Ladies of Code talk on hackathons.